electrode-io/xarc-run/REFERENCE.md

 }
 ```

-##### First element dot
+#### First element dot

-If the first element of the array is `"."` then the rest of the elements in the array are assumed to be task names to be executed serially.
+If the first element of the array is `"."` then the rest of tasks in the array will be executed serially.

 ```js
 {